What pigging is and how it works

 Why Do Companies Use Pigging?

-The main reasons organisations in process industries use it is to recover product, which increases yields and reduces waste.
+The main reason organisations in process industries use it is to recover products, which increases yields and reduces waste.
 Process industries also use pigging to remove nearly all residual product from the inside of pipes and tubing, which in turn reduces the use of cleaning fluids, uses less water, saves time, improves process efficiency and ultimately increases profits.
 In addition, because pipeline product recovery using pigging saves resources, it also helps towards sustainability.

 Learn more about the benefits of pigging